 To recap, leveraging your HELOC to invest could be a smart strategy if you:

-- Plan to invest for at least 10 years and will stay in the market even if you experience sizable annual losses.
+- Plan to invest for at least 10 years and stay in the market even if you experience sizable annual losses.

-Should I Borrow to Invest in an RRSP?
+Should I Borrow To Invest in an RRSP?

 Another way borrowing to invest can give you a tax advantage is by taking out an RRSP loan.
 Many people do this to use all their allowable RRSP contribution room, which they can then deduct from their taxable income in the year they make the contributions.